Cool off at one of our top 5 open-air pools in Barcelona

 - Funicular: from Paral·lel, for the price of a normal public transport ticket

-3. The big one: Can Dragó lake
+3. Open-air pools in Barcelona: the big one, Can Dragó lake

 The pool at Can Dragó is the biggest in Barcelona, earning it the title of “lake”.
 With a surface area of almost 3000 m2, you’re bound to find space to swim!